Internectio/Locuscraft/README.md

 The navigation bar at the very least will have the "home" link to the Locuscraft front page, and a search bar.
 The search bar could have a category drop down to search by category (like Amazon's search by department).

 The rest of the navigation bar is dependent on the functionality of Locuscraft.
 There needs to be a way to browse Locuscraft's entries in a variety of ways i.e. by category, popularity, featured, etc. There's products, subjects, and sponsored.
-Most people aren't going to want to look through sponsored so it can be excluded.

 **Discover**

-* Subjects >
+* Subjects

   * [Wikipedia Category Structure](https://en.wikipedia.org/wiki/Portal:Contents/Categories) or [Web Directory Structure](http://botw.org/)
   * Hot